nats-nui/nui/frontend/docs/entities/consumer/def/consumer-config.md

     // checkbox - default off
-    memStorage?: boolean; // Whether to use memory storage - Not editable metadata? {[key: string] : string} // hash of string -> string to add custom metadata to consumer }
+    memStorage?: boolean; // Whether to use memory storage - Not editable metadata? {[key: string] : string} // hash of string -> string to add custom metadata to consumer

+    // NATS 2.11+: Pause delivery of messages until the given time (ISO string) pauseUntil?: string; // The time until which the consumer is paused - Editable }
 ```